jaw039/CulinaryInsights/README.md

 6. **We identified recipes tagged as `healthy` based on the tags column.**: Identifying recipes tagged as "healthy" allows us to analyze their nutritional content and user ratings, providing insights into user perceptions of healthy recipes.
 7. **We filled missing descriptions with `No description available` and checked for missing values in other columns.**: Filling missing descriptions ensures all recipes have a description, improving data completeness.
 Checking for missing values in other columns highlights any remaining data quality issues.

+Here is the head of our cleaned dataframe:

 | average_rating | calories | total_fat | sugar | sodium | protein | saturated_fat  | carbohydrates | PtoCarb_ratio | PtoCal_ratio | is_healthy |
 |----------------|----------|-----------|-------|--------|---------|----------------|---------------|---------------|--------------|------------|
 | 4.0            | 138.4    | 10.0      | 50.0  | 3.0    | 3.0     | 19.0           | 6.0           | 0.500000      | 0.021676     | False      |